The story of farming in Kintyre

 Blackface sheep are no longer the main breed for lamb or mutton.
-They are now cross bred with various other breeds to produce heavier carcases.
-The older generation still prefer the mutton from the Blackface sheep, however and our mutton is now in demand in top London restaurants.
+They are now crossbred with various other breeds to produce heavier carcases.
+The older generation still prefers the mutton from the Blackface sheep.
+However, our mutton is now in demand in top London restaurants.

 The Land and Crops